alan-j-hu/abtkit/README.md

-# Abtkit
+# Tyabt

-Abtkit is an OCaml implementation of many-sorted abstract binding trees.
+Tyabt is an OCaml implementation of many-sorted abstract binding trees.
 Abstract binding trees (ABTs) are similar to abstract syntax trees, but also keep track of variable scopes.
 Many-sorted ABTs support multiple syntactic classes, known as sorts.
 This library uses GADTs and phantom types to